 Chip My Dog – A FREE microchipping service provided by Dogs Trust

 Dogs Trust has committed to ensuring that no dog gets left behind when compulsory microchipping is introduced.
-We will therefore offer free microchipping for all dogs at our twenty rehoming centres across the UK (this is by appointment and the offer is permanent) and through our roaming chipping teams at events up and down the country (no appointments are needed for these events, and they will run until the legislation comes into force).
+We will therefore offer free microchipping for all dogs at our twenty rehoming centres across the UK.
+This is by appointment and the offer is permanent.
+We will also offer chipping through our roaming chipping teams at events up and down the country.
+No appointments are needed for these events, and they will run until the legislation comes into force.

 For more information, people should visit www.chipmydog.org.uk.
 This website, run by Dogs Trust, is a unique “one-stop-shop” for all microchipping queries.
 Members of the public are now just a click away from a wealth of information on this important element of dog welfare, including:

 - Details of free microchipping activity across the UK

 - Advice on how to update microchip details with a click-through function to UK databases

 - Guidance on the upcoming change of law

 - Advice on what to do if you have lost or found a dog